Billy-Spearman-WCCI/RaceCarExtension/README.md

 * We also want to be able to continue adding functionality to VirtualPetApp, while experimenting on the side with changing between ArrayList and HashMap.
+* We want the advantage of creating a detailed `commit -m` log, but not bother anyone else on our team until we've completed a coherent body of work.

 ## Branching